- Intellectual Property

 Bill currently leads Sutherland's Intellectual Property Practice Group and is chair of the firm's biotechnology & life sciences team.
 He also protects trademarks and copyrights and, when necessary, participates in litigating intellectual property issues.
 In particular, he counsels various entities on Hatch-Waxman generic pharmaceutical and related biosimilars issues.
 For more than two decades, Bill has worked with clients ranging from multinational corporations, to early-stage entrepreneurial companies, to nonprofit university and science research centers.
 He is a frequent speaker and writer on developments in patent law affecting the life sciences industry.

-Sutherland performs freedom-to-operate analyses for commercialization of therapeutic recombinant proteins and monoclonal antibodies.
+Conducted freedom-to-operate analyses for the commercialization of therapeutic recombinant proteins and monoclonal antibodies for a global specialty pharmaceutical company.

-Sutherland represents medical device company in cardiovascular access and closure products.
+Advises a medical device company on patenting cardiovascular access and closure products.

 Awards and Rankings